NVIDIA/TensorRT/samples/python/efficientnet/README.md

 ## Setup

+Note: The sample is not compatible with Python-3.12 because tensorflow-addons does not support Python-3.12.

 For best results, we recommend running these scripts on an environment with TensorRT >= 8.0.1 and TensorFlow 2.12.0.

 Install TensorRT as per the [TensorRT Install Guide](https://docs.nvidia.com/deeplearning/tensorrt/install-guide/index.html).
 You will need to make sure the Python bindings for TensorRT are also installed correctly, these are available by installing the `python3-libnvinfer` and `python3-libnvinfer-dev` packages on your TensorRT download.